 “Forever [is] so many different things.
 It is always changing … it is twenty minutes or a hundred years, or just this instant, or any instant I wish would last and last.”
-These meaningful words come from Sarah Dessen, the author of young adult novel, The Truth About Forever.
+These meaningful words come from Sarah Dessen, the author of the YA novel, The Truth About Forever.
 While devouring its final few pages, I longed for the tale to go on forever.
-With its abrupt plot twists and powerful overall theme, the book was nearly impossible to put down.
-I felt emotionally connected to the protagonist, Macy Queen, as well, rooting for her throughout every conflict that struck.
+With its abrupt plot twists and powerful theme, the book was nearly impossible to put down.
+I felt emotionally connected to the protagonist, Macy Queen, rooting for her throughout every conflict.
 The novel’s engrossing plot intrigued me from the start.
 It brought me on a beautiful journey that impeccably captured all the little things life has to offer.

-Dessen’s stellar style of writing had a huge impact on my opinion of the book.
-The entire story flows wonderfully, with precision and clarity on each page.
-Every word had a purpose and was meticulously selected to ensure maximum comprehension on the part of her audience.
+Dessen’s stellar writing style had a huge impact on my opinion of the book.
+The story flows wonderfully, with precision and clarity on each page.
+Every word has a purpose and was meticulously selected to ensure maximum comprehension for the audience.
 Sentences such as “Grief can be a burden, but also an anchor.
-You get used to the weight, how it holds you in place” present the writer’s astonishing use of metaphors.
-At the same time, it contributes to the intense emotional aspect of the plot.
-With the ideal balance of story and word choice, this novel should definitely not be missed.
+You get used to the weight, how it holds you in place” show the writer’s astonishing use of metaphors.
+Dessen’s skill contributes to the intense emotional aspect of the plot.
+With the ideal balance of great story and excellent writing, this novel should definitely not be missed.

-The Truth About Forever is a valuable story for the teenage demographic.
+The Truth About Forever is a valuable story for teenagers.
 The author’s tense storyline, relatable characters, and cohesive writing techniques strengthen the appeal of the book.
-I highly recommend this novel to anyone who is looking for a read that will stick in the mind for what may seem like “forever.”
+I highly recommend this novel to anyone looking for a read that will stick in your mind for what may seem like “forever.”

 This piece has been published in Teen Ink’s monthly print magazine.